percyfal/repaper/Buenrostro_2013/README.md

 	snakemake atac_seq_all

 to run the entire pipeline.
+To try it out on sample GSM1155964 run

+	snakemake atac_seq_all --config samples=["GSM1155964"]

 ## Rulegraph ##